mingyu-lu/mingyu-lu.github.io/index.md

 <img class="profile-picture" src="sherlock.jpg">

 Hi!
-I am a 3rd year CSE Ph.D. student at the University of Washington, advised by Su-In Lee at [Artificial Intelligence for Biological and Medical Sciences (AIMS)](https://aims.cs.washington.edu/).
-Before UW, I was a senior clinical data scientist at Philips Research North America (PRNA), specializing in developing clinical decision support systems with machine learning.
-I completed an MD degree at Kaohsiung Medical University and a Master of Biomedical Informatics at Harvard Medical School and did 1-year postdoctoral research at [Laboratory for Computational Physiology](https://lcp.mit.edu/) at MIT.
-During my time in medical school, I cofounded [TheTinyNote](https://www.thetinynotes.com), a website of physician-authored clinical decision support resources, allowing medical professionals to follow the more than 1500+ latest guidelines of diseases and clinical inquiry.
+I am a 4th year CSE Ph.D. student at the University of Washington, advised by Su-In Lee at [Artificial Intelligence for Biological and Medical Sciences (AIMS)](https://aims.cs.washington.edu/).
+My research mainly focuses on interpretable/transparent machine learning and generative models and their applications in the biomedical domain.
+I am broadly interested in feature attribution, data attribution, sequential decision-making (reinforcement learning), and counterfactual prediction (g-methods).

 You can reach out to me at mingyulu[at]cs[dot]washington[dot]edu
 ## Research Interest

-My research mainly focuses on Transparent Machine Learning and Machine Learning for Healthcare (ML4H).
-More specifically, I study sequential decision-making (reinforcement learning) and counterfactual prediction (g-methods).

 ## Publications